-Dental crowns are incredibly strong and with the right kind of attentive care they can last many years.
-The best strategy in caring for dental crowns blends regular dental visits with diligent oral care at home, including brushing your teeth twice a day and flossing them at least once, while maintaining a healthy diet.
+Dental crowns are incredibly strong and can last many years with the right kind of attentive care.
+The best strategy in caring for dental crowns blends regular dental visits with diligent oral care at home, including brushing your teeth twice a day and flossing them at least once while maintaining a healthy diet.

 Always remember that it is a good idea to steer clear of very hard foods (no Jawbreakers) and don’t do things like chewing on ice; either of these choices could cause breakage of the crown.
-In addition to hard candy, other food can have a significant impact on the lifespan of your dental crowns, including nuts, sticky desserts, chewing gum, and even crunchy fresh vegetable such as carrots and broccoli.
+In addition to hard candy, other food can significantly impact the lifespan of your dental crowns, including nuts, sticky desserts, chewing gum, and even crunchy fresh vegetable such as carrots and broccoli.

 While the lifespan of a dental crown varies, your oral hygiene habits go a long way in extending that time frame.
 In addition to brushing, flossing, and rinsing with antibacterial mouthwash; be aware of and follow these tips:

 Remember, if you feel pain while chewing or biting down, immediately schedule an appointment so your dentist can investigate the cause of the problem.
-One common culprit is the crown sits up too high and in that case your dentist can adjust its shape and position.
-Other times, glue beneath the crown washes away and bacteria finds its way in to cause decay.
-Crowns can also fall off completely if not properly adhered.
+One common culprit is the crown sits up too high, and in that case, your dentist can adjust its shape and position.
+Other times, glue beneath the crown washes away, and bacteria finds its way in to cause decay.
+Crowns can also fall off completely if not properly adhered to.